Menu

 Dear friends,

-As we begin this capital campaign, we will continue our normal operations in the building while forging a closer institutional bond with Les Blank Films and taking modest, collaborative steps to bring more public programming into Down Home Music.
-We plan to revive Les Blank and Chris’ tradition of in-store film screenings and will host more informal, free performances and gatherings in the store as part of our outreach work.
+In the new year, we look forward to collaborating with Les Blank Films and Down Home Music to bring more public programming to our community.
+We plan to revive Les Blank and Chris Strachwitz’s tradition of in-store film screenings and will host more informal, free performances and gatherings in the store as part of our outreach work.
 We believe this collaboration will result in a vibrant community gathering place dedicated to music, film, and deep roots culture.